imsky/pull-review/README.md

 review https://github.com/imsky/pull-review/pull/1 again please
 ```

-`"review...again"` is equivalent to using the `--retry-review` flag with the CLI or the `retryReview` option with the API.
+`"review...again"` is equivalent to using the `--retry-review` flag with the CLI or the `retryReview` API option.

 ### CLI